’Tis the season to ensure you have a legal justification for processing – Part 2Published: Tuesday, 6 February 2018 by Joe Cripps, Product Manager

-These are specific challenges, caused by significant regulatory changes, which many organisations will be ill-equipped to address.
-Each organisation is unique, but in many cases the implementation of a real-time assembly customer data platform (CDP) is the best way to address the points above.
+These are specific challenges, caused by significant regulatory changes, which many organizations will be ill-equipped to address.
+Each organization is unique, but in many cases the implementation of a real-time assembly customer data platform (CDP) is the best way to address the points above.

 What is the role of an Assembly CDP?

 A platform which assembles operational customer profiles by collecting interaction data from customers’ online and digital behavior.
 Captured data is enriched with contextual information, combined with data captured offline and then used to update existing profile information for that individual.
 The CDP maintains, stores and distributes customer profiles containing all information relating to an individual customer or prospect.
 The CDP is a centralized platform which eliminates data silos which form between different databases.
 The implementation of a CDP is an architectural transformation in which an organization opts to feed its databases, analytics solutions and marketing tools with detailed and consistent data from a central source.
 Organizations who implement a CDP have one common objective – to improve the quality of their customer data, which will in turn enhance the performance of the systems it serves.

 Some CDPs can collect consent choices made by customers, along with the interaction data they have been configured to capture.
 This consent data constitutes proof of a legal basis for processing and, depending on the capabilities of the CDP in question, the customer profile could be used to fulfill data portability and right of erasure requests from customers, or to facilitate investigations from the regulator.

 Also, depending on the CDP’s ability to connect to third party systems, consent data could be used to automatically restrict data processing where no legal basis exists.
 This requires a seamless integration between the CDP and the systems your organization uses to process data and engage with customers, such as decisioning systems and marketing platforms.